Skip to main content

 HttpErrorHandler

 Any errors that occur while processing an HTTP request that you have not caught in controllers, interceptors, or services go to DefaultHttpErrorHandler.
-This handler is passed to the DI registry at the request level because it must have access to the HTTP request/response object to be able to send a response to the client.
+This handler is passed to the DI registry at the route level.

 You can create your own error handler by creating a class that implements the HttpErrorHandler interface:

-import { Logger, Status, HttpErrorHandler, injectable, Req, RequestContext, cleanErrorTrace } from '@ditsmod/core';
+import { Logger, Status, HttpErrorHandler, injectable, Req, RequestContext } from '@ditsmod/core';

 @injectable()